Thinking about the coronavirus pandemic.

-Knowledge about ourselves has benefitted from both a ‘closer look’, such as blood tests, X-rays, microbiology, DNA research and more ‘distant’ approaches such as statistics, microbiology, and epidemiology.
+Knowledge about ourselves has benefitted from both a ‘closer look’, such as blood tests, X-rays, microbiology, and DNA research, and more ‘distant’ approaches such as statistics, microbiology, and epidemiology.
 From both perspectives strong and often contradicting arguments emerge on how to respond to a pandemic crisis.
 But our instincts are not that sophisticated, we still intuitively react only to the danger that is actually close and visible or is presented to us as such.

 Can we deal with dangers that concern mainly others than ourselves and our loved ones?

 Our thinking about the coronavirus epidemic shifts back and forth between a glance at a distance (the statistical data) and an ‘invisible’ microscopic knowledge about the effects of viruses on our bodies.
 The result is that we constantly surpass the natural distance for which our senses and our intuition are adapted, to wonder from afar about the size of the catastrophe worldwide on the one hand and on the other hand to realize that for most of us, an infection constitutes a risk that shouldn’t be too big.
 It is a challenge in modern life to situate ourselves as individuals between these ‘extreme’ views while our instinctive feeling no longer has a say.

-It seems as if the best measure for the corona pandemic is a synthesis between the statistical information (here an important article and update) and the microscopic knowledge, although this construct is counterintuitive.
+It seems as if the best measure for the coronavirus pandemic is a synthesis between the statistical information (here is an important article and update) and the microscopic knowledge, although this construct is counterintuitive.
 Because we are formulating guidelines that resemble a response to acute danger (closeby) but are in fact measures to give our elderly and our chronically ill a better chance of surviving the epidemic (further away).
 These guidelines are based on the often-heard statement “It’s not so bad” and the opposite “It’s a world disaster”.
 Both are true, but it is not easy to embrace these views simultaneously.
-It is therefore good to realize how entangled and interdependent we are as individuals all over the world for our well being and survival.
+It is therefore good to realize how entangled and interdependent we are as individuals all over the world for our well-being and survival.
 No single point of view leads to a solution but the opposite views taken together in an intelligent way do provide the right strategy.